Fixed-term employment contract (CDD)

 - if the fixed-term contract is terminated early by the employee;

-- if an employee on a fixed-term employment contract has refused to renew their contract despite a renewal clause;
+- if the employee on a fixed-term employment contract refuses to renew their contract, despite a renewal clause, a fixed-term contract can be concluded with a person for the remainder of the time foreseen by the renewal clause;

-- if it is a job offered to an unemployed person registered with ADEM in the framework of an insertion or re-insertion scheme, or a job offered to an unemployed person eligible for fixed-term employment, or a job intended to encourage hiring certain categories of unemployed persons, or a job for which the employer commits himself to provide additional vocational training.
+- if it is a job offered to an unemployed person registered with ADEM as part of a professional integration or a return to work measure, or a job offered to an unemployed person eligible for fixed-term employment, or a job intended to encourage hiring certain categories of unemployed persons, or a job for which the employer commits themselves to providing additional vocational training.

 Terminating a fixed-term employment contract

-A fixed-term employment contract may be terminated before its term in the following 3 cases only:
+A fixed-term employment contract may be terminated before its established end date only in the following 3 cases:

-- during the trial period by either the employer or the employee provided they comply with the notice period;
+- during the trial period, by either the employer or the employee, provided they observe the notice period;

 - in the event of serious misconduct on the part of the employer or the employee;

-- in the case of a mutual agreement between the employer and employee.
-However, to be valid, the mutual agreement must be in writing, in 2 copies, signed by the employer and employee;
+- by mutual consent between the employer and employee.
+However, to be valid, the mutual consent must be established in writing, in two original copies, and signed by both the employer and the employee;

-- by the employee - the employee runs the risk that his employer may claim damages and interest, for actual damages incurred.
-However, the amount may not exceed the total remuneration corresponding to the salary paid during the notice period which should have been worked by the employee if he had been under a permanent contract;
+- by the employee: the employee runs the risk of having to pay any damages their employer may claim for any actual harm that the employer may have suffered.
+However, the amount may not exceed the compensation for the notice period which the employee should have observed had they been on a permanent contract;

 Who to contact